 Ships and Cabins

-AmaWaterways has 22 ships in its fleet, 18 of which sail Europe’s rivers.
+AmaWaterways has 20+ ships in its fleet, most of which sail Europe’s rivers.
 These European ships all feature similar designs and have room for approximately 164 people.
 Just like the Viking Longships, they are 443 feet long—they can’t be any longer because they wouldn’t fit in the locks on the Danube and Rhine rivers.
 The cabins on AmaWaterways’ ships are vibrantly colorful, with bright patterns in pink and red.
 There’s no lack of pillows while beautiful woodwork and marble tops add a bunch of class.
 Also, the cabin decorations are different from ship to ship.

-On the contrary, all Viking ships are essentially basically the same.
+On the contrary, all Viking ships are essentially essentially the same.
 The iconic Viking Longships all have the same design and are among the largest river cruise ships.
 The Viking fleet is also by far the largest river cruise fleet in the world.
 They can accommodate up to 190 passengers.
 That straight-forward, recognizable and modern design makes it a good cruise line for both first-time guests and returning passengers.
 Viking focuses on culture and destinations and less on interior décor.
 There are hardly any vibrant colors in the cabin and communal areas, but there is a lot of Scandinavian art all over the ships.

 Excursions and Activities